A quick introduction

 And, of course, some cache is also included to speed up memory bandwidth:

 While the previous lists of features are very appreciated (compared to previous generations), this CPU still falls behind others on gaming performance (let’s not forget that this is still a general-purpose CPU, good at spreadsheets but average at physics).
-To compensate, IBM added the following tweaks that will constitute Gecko:
+To compensate, IBM added the following tweaks that will constitute Gekko:

 Apart from handling the game logic (physics, collisions, etc), these enhancements will allow the CPU to implement parts of the graphics pipeline (geometry transformations, lighting, etc) with acceptable performance.
 This is very important, since the GPU can only accelerate a limited set of operations, so the end result is not conditioned by the GPU’s limitations.